Rupert García: Career and key works

 In 1970, Galería de la Raza was founded by artists including García, Chuy Campusano, Ralph Maradiaga, Peter Rodríguez, René Yañez, Francisco X. Camplís, Gustavo Ramos Rivera, Carlos Loarca, Manuel Villamor, Robert Gonzales, Luis Cervantes, and Rolando Castellón.
 It was a non-profit art gallery and artist collective that featured Latino and Chicano artists in the Mission District of San Francisco.

 In 1988, he taught in San Jose State University, in the school of art and art history department and retired in 2010.
 Since 2011 to present, he is the professor emeritus of Art, in San Jose State University.

+His portfolio Beyond 1992, which included works such as Calavera Crystal Ball, served as "a stark rejoinder to the celebratory commemorations of Columbus’s 'discovery' of the 'New World' on its 500th anniversary."
+It was, he said, an event "that changed the world for the Mexicans for the worst and the Spaniards for the better."

 In 2011, he exhibited at the de Young museum.
 His work is in the collection of the Museum of Modern Art, Smithsonian American Art Museum, Smithsonian National Portrait Gallery, National Gallery of Art, San Francisco Museum of Modern Art, Oakland Museum of California, Hood Museum of Art, and the Achenbach Foundation for Graphic Arts.

 García printed the work Obama from Douglas in 2010.
 The work is printed inkjet on paper, and was made in collaboration with Magnolia editions, who García had worked with starting in the early 1990s.
 Printing with an inkjet, a fairly new process of printmaking at the time of the works creation, is removed from artist interaction, and requires no impact, but rather a spray of pigment onto paper by the machine.
 This method results in a higher quality print than that of traditional screen printing, as the color is more densely located.
 This also results in a work that looks photographic, making it effective in pieces such as this one that incorporates real, historical photographs.